 It was subtle at first, but she felt it: a quiver, a trembling, like the vibration of a spider's web.
 Then it stirred.
 The ribs expanded with the first breath, and when she felt the fingers twitch and twine around her own she gasped and then whispered in furious exaltation:

 It stood.
 It walked.
 It lived and breathed and saw and knew and felt.
 It was perfect, unblemished, immortal.
 They would never be parted again.

 Heartache.
 Tears.
-Mary ran away.
+Elsa ran away.
 In the bathroom mirror she wiped her face, and then she understood: She saw the wrinkles, the wear, the marks of age.
 Her creation became whole over time; she had fallen apart.
 Of course it did not care about her.
 It would not even recognize her.

 Her body was still strong.
 Her skin had failed it.
 She would have to start over.
 Her hand trembled a little as she pressed the scalpel blade against her cheek.

 "Throw it all out," she said.
 "Start from scratch."